ZijunH/Roche_Biochemical_Pathway_Generator/README.md

 Generates a downloadable full size image of BOTH the Roche's biochemical pathway using the segments provided.
 This includes the metabolic pathway AND the cellular and molecular pathway.
 The origin of all the data is from [here](http://biochemical-pathways.com).

 The file generated will be the full size image (maximum zoom) with the grid lines at the bottom.
-If you do not like grid lines, please go into the python file and delete `grid` from the `features` list.
+If you do not like grid lines, you are able to modify the operations in the `crawler.py` file.

 Metabolic pathway preview: